 “I thoroughly enjoyed reading this book–fresh ideas, easy to read, lots of personal & interesting stories and examples of what makes a modern, empathetic leader (whether in the workplace or at home).
 Sheds light on what’s missing in our work environments and how we can improve our understanding of ourselves and others.
 I’m buying a copy of this book for my boss!”

 What a Wonderful World (It Would Be)

 “I hear babies cry, I watch them grow, they’ll learn much more than I’ll ever know and I say to myself What a Wonderful World”.
 These beautiful words from the song “Over the Rainbow/Wonderful World” by Israel Kamakawiwo’ole make me think that If parents, teachers or anyone who has any influence on children read “Currency of Empathy” the world would be MORE wonderful for future generations.
 Although it’s not too late for us seniors to be inspired by this book also.

 Be ready to be fully engaged.

 “Simply essential and sincere; fully engaged out of the gate.
 I’ve purchased the book for two national leadership consultants I know, and I believe it’s a must read for anyone and everyone in the field of professional and personal coaching.”

 Upending the leadership pyramid

 “This book analyzes and reflects leadership in a refreshing way, debunking the “leader at the top” model.
-Instead, the authors demonstrate how leadership is “dialogue; inclusive; for wise, whole people; and co-creative” (among other things).
+Instead, the author demonstrates how leadership is “dialogue; inclusive; for wise, whole people; and co-creative” (among other things).
 Rather than focusing on the more mechanical steps required to be an effective leader, the book examines how integrating empathy into the core of leadership will result in healthier and more successful outcomes.
-Overall, the authors take an innovative approach to considering the role of empathy in our lives.”
+Overall, the author takes an innovative approach to considering the role of empathy in our lives.”